mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 3. Still in `papercontract.js`, find the function that begins `async issue` (around line 67) and scroll down to the line `paper.setOwner(issuer);` (approx line 76) ; create a blank/new line directly under it (which should align with the correct indentation in your code).

 4. Now paste in the following code block, which enables you to report the invoker CN of the transaction.
-The `getInvoker` function uses the `clientIdentity` object that's available via the transaction context (ctx).
-Hit 'right-click' > "Format Selection" if the pasted code is not indented correctly.
+The `getInvoker` function shown, uses the `clientIdentity` object that's available via the transaction context (`ctx`).
+Hit 'right-click' > "Format Document" to indent correctly.

   ```
   // Add the invoking CN, to the Paper state for reporting purposes later on